The dialogue leading to a decision continued

 You should make sure that reasonable adjustments2 are made so that patients with additional needs have enough time and support to understand relevant information and make a decision.
 In all cases, you must treat patients fairly and not discriminate against them.

-Good medical practice paragraph 60 states; ‘You must consider and respond to the needs of disabled patients and should make reasonable adjustments to your practice so they can receive care to meet their needs.’
+Good medical practice paragraph 33 states; 'You must consider and respond to the needs of patients with impairments or disabilities.
+Not all impairments and disabilities are easy to identify so you should ask patients what support they need, and offer reasonable adjustments that are proportionate to the circumstances.’
 ‘Reasonable adjustments’ does not only mean changes to the physical environment.
 It can include, for example, being flexible about appointment time or length, and making arrangements for those with communication difficulties, such as impaired hearing.
 For more information, see the Equality and Human Rights Commission’s website.

 You must check whether patients have understood the information they have been given, and if they would like more information before making a decision.